beansoft/rnc_doc/rnc_doc/topics/rnc/getting_started.md

 Install an IDE if you don't have one from [Jetbrains](https://www.jetbrains.com/?from=ReactNativeConsole) or [Android Studio](https://developer.android.com/sdk/installing/studio.html).
-RN Console supports all major Jetbrains IDEs include IDEA CE, IDEA Ultimate, WebStorm, Android Studio, PhpStorm, RubyMine and GoLand etc.
+RN Console supports all major Jetbrains

+IDEs include IDEA CE, IDEA Ultimate, WebStorm, Android Studio, PhpStorm, RubyMine and GoLand and so on.
-Press <control>Alt</continue>

-press <shortcut>Alt+Insert</shortcut>

-<tip>Tip</tip>

-<note>The difference in these IDEs is that only paid IDE supports advanced JavaScript editor and in-IDE debugger.</note>

-> The difference in these IDEs is that only paid IDE supports advanced JavaScript editor and in-IDE debugger.
-More info
+> The difference in these IDEs is that only paid IDE supports advanced JavaScript editor and in-IDE debugger, please see: [Developing mobile apps with React Native in WebStorm](https://blog.jetbrains.com/webstorm/2016/12/developing-mobile-apps-with-react-native-in-webstorm/).

-> This is a warning
+> For more info about WebStorm and React Native, please visit: <a href="https://www.jetbrains.com/help/webstorm/react-native.html">https://www.jetbrains.com/help/webstorm/react-native.html</a>.
 >
-{style="warning"}
+{style="note"}

 2. Node.js

-   If you are only going to dev apps with [Expo](https://expo.dev/)  , then you only need have [Node 14 LTS](https://nodejs.org/en/download/) or greater installed, you can use npm to install the Expo CLI command line utility: `npm install -g expo-cli` .
+   If you are only going to dev apps with [Expo](https://expo.dev/), then you only need to have [Node 14 LTS](https://nodejs.org/en/download/) or greater installed, you can use npm to install the Expo CLI command line utility: `npm install -g expo-cli` .